ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Sending Allure Test Results to Slack Using ES Modules in Node.js with Gitlab CI - <a href="https://medium.com/@pradappandiyan/sending-allure-test-results-to-slack-using-es-modules-in-node-js-with-gitlab-ci-3a28b2d1e338" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introduction to Node.js: A Beginner’s Guide - <a href="https://medium.com/@stephaniecvlho/introduction-to-node-js-a-beginners-guide-5b042358e483" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pradap Pandiyan`**
+✍️ **posted by `Stephanie Carvalho`**

-<blockquote>In modern CI/CD workflows, keeping the team informed about test results is crucial for maintaining high code quality.
-One common practice…</blockquote>
+<blockquote>Node.js is a powerful and flexible platform for running JavaScript on the server side.
+In this article, we’ll explore the basics of…</blockquote>

 <h3>2.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>